-The Cox Access Scholarship provides for hard-working, nontraditional, Indiana residents who are academically strong, have demonstrated financial need, have a commitment to employment, and have a cumulative gap of five years or more in their college education.
-Students selected as Cox Access Scholars engage in eight to ten hours of meaningful work each week with a department, office, or faculty member at IU Bloomington.
+The Cox Access Scholarship provides for hard-working, nontraditional, Indiana residents who are academically strong, have demonstrated financial need, have a commitment to employment, and have a cumulative gap of three years or more in their college education.

 A scholarship and stipend package that—in conjunction with any other institutional funding a student receives—will total the official cost of attendance at Indiana University Bloomington.

 To be eligible for a Cox Access Scholarship, a student must:

 - Be a full-time student enrolled in at least 12 credit hours upon arrival and throughout your academic career at IU Bloomington.

 - Be earning a 3.0 cumulative grade point average or higher (4.0 scale) at time of admission.

 - Demonstrate financial need by filing a Free Application for Federal Student Aid (FAFSA) by April 15 for the upcoming academic year.

 - Be willing to complete an 10 to 12 hours of a work commitment each week during your entire enrollment at Indiana University.

 The Office of National Scholarships and Awards is sponsored by the Office of the Vice Provost for Undergraduate Education (OVPUE).
 Its mission is to promote participation in nationally-competitive award programs and undergraduate research.